Derek Campos: Bellator Featherweight World Grand Prix

 In the opening round of the Featherweight Grand Prix, Campos faced former two-time Bellator Featherweight world champion Daniel Straus at Bellator 226 on September 7, 2019.
 Campos went on to defeat Straus in a dominant unanimous decision win, with the judges scores reading 30–26, 30–25, 30–25.

 In the quarterfinals, Campos faced A.J.
 McKee at Bellator 236 on December 21, 2019.
 He lost the bout via third round submission.

 Post grand-prix

 Campos was expected to face Roger Huerta at Bellator 246 on September 12, 2020.
 However, he ultimately faced Keoni Diggs at the event.
 At the weigh-ins, Diggs weighed in at 157 pounds, 1 pound over the non-title lightweight limit of 156 pounds.
 The bout proceeded at a catchweight with a percentage of Diggs' purse going to Campos.
 He lost the bout via a rear-naked choke submission in the third round.

 On October 27, 2020, it was announced that Campos had been released from Bellator.

 Post-Bellator career

 After almost a decade in Bellator, Campos was scheduled to face Kyle Bochniak at XMMA2 on July 30, 2021.
 However, Campos withdrew from the bout due to an injury and was replaced by Marcus Brimage.

+Campos faced Diego Brandão at Peak Fighting 29 on June 10, 2023, losing the bout via unanimous decision.

+Bare-knuckle boxing

+Bare Knuckle Fighting Championship

+Campos was scheduled to make his debut against former UFC fighter Michael Trizano in a lightweight bout at BKFC 61 on May 11, 2024.
+However, in early May 2024, the bout was removed for unknown reasons.

+Campos is scheduled to face Jake Heffernan on June 21, 2025 at BKFC 76.